z3moo/z3moo.github.io/_posts/2024-04-04-Urgent_tina.md

 -> After trying some popular functions, I concluded that the memory dump was corrupted.

-> At this point I didn't know the memdump was a mini-dump so I concluded it was corrupted but in fact it wasn't
+> At this point, I didn't know the memory dump was a mini-dump, so I incorrectly concluded it was corrupted when in fact it wasn't.

 Let's try something like `strings` and output to a file to see the memory dump content.